 Bass Pro Shops Logo

 This is an improved version of the Bass Pro Shops logo, with more expressive shadows and a balanced arrangement of elements.
-The designers moved the inscription a little lower so that it does not touch the dark frame and is in the middle of the orange oval.
+The designers moved the inscription slightly lower so that it does not touch the dark frame and is centered within the orange oval.
 The letters have gotten smaller, but it’s hardly noticeable because the font hasn’t changed.
 The company has retained its iconic symbol, on which its recognition and popularity depend.
-A largemouth bass, a three-dimensional inscription, and a wooden texture of the base indicate that the emblem is stylized as an old tavern sign.
+A largemouth bass, a three-dimensional inscription, and the base’s wooden texture indicate that the emblem is stylized as an old tavern sign.
 But this is a misleading impression because the brand is not associated with the food industry.

 Font and Colors